rcscr/Tapestrie/README.md

 As you might have noticed, these results are sorted by best match, considering the following information:

 - matchSubstring (String): *the minimum portion of the string that matched the keyword, including errors*
-- lengthOfMatch (Int): *number of characters that matched*
+- numberOfMatches (Int): *number of characters that matched*
-- errors (Int): *number of characters that didn't match due to misspelling or letters missing*
+- numberOfErrors (Int): *number of characters that didn't match due to misspelling or letters missing*
 - prefixDistance (Int): *the distance from the start of the match to the beginning of the word*
 - wordLength (Int): *the length of the word where the match was found*
 - matchedWholeSequence (Boolean): *whether the keyword perfectly matched the entire string stored in the Trie*